 Our journey started on the Amtrak Adirondack train from New York City, disembarking at Plattsburgh.
 From there, we picked up a rental car and hit the road.
 It’s a lovely 15 mile drive south on Highway 9.
 For most of the drive, the road skirts Lake Champlain with beautiful views of the lake and Valcour Island.
 Being a half day train ride, or four-plus hour drive from Manhattan, it makes a great overnighter from The City.
 We stayed in Plattsburgh in order to hit the trail bright and early the next day.

 From Albany: Ausable Chasm is about 150 miles north of Albany on Interstate 87, the Adirondack Northway.
 Exit at NY-9N, and follow the road through Keesville.
 The park is less than 10 minutes from the interstate.

 From Burlington: The best option from Burlington is taking the Burlington-Port Kent Ferry across Lake Champlain.
 The crossing takes about an hour.
 Then, from Port Kent, NY-373 takes you to the park in less than 10 minutes.
 Note that the ferry is closed during winter months.
-You can drive around Lake Champlain to Ausable Chasm in about two hours, crossing by bridge either north at Rouses Point, or south at Crown Point.
+You can drive around Lake Champlain to Ausable Chasm in about two hours, crossing by bridge either north at Rouses Point (yes, you can see Canada from here!), or south at Crown Point.
 If choosing the southern option, you may want to allow time to visit the Lake Champlain Visitor Center, and Crown Point State Park.

 From the Montreal area: Autoroute 15 will take you south into the U.S., where it becomes Interstate 87.
 Exit at NY-442, and drive east to Highway 9.
 Turn right and Ausable Chasm will be a few miles ahead.
 Total drive time is about 90 minutes.